Application Porting

 Git Repositories

-Some programs don't offer official tarballs for releases, thus you need to use their Git repository and pin the commit hash of the latest stable release.
+Some programs don't offer official tarballs for releases, thus you need to use their Git repository and pin the tag or commit hash of the latest stable version or last working commit.

 [source]